Detection of Multiple Influential Observations on Model Selection: Pain Prediction using fMRI Data

 \section{Pain Prediction using fMRI Data}

-We now illustrate our method on a dataset for assessing the ef{}fect of physical pain on the brain using fMRI.
-The primary goal is to detect and interpret outliers by various procedures, and examine their impact on downstream analysis including variable selection and prediction.
+We now apply the proposed method to an fMRI dataset examining brain responses to physical pain, with the aim of detecting outliers and evaluating their impact on downstream analyses.

 \emph{\bf Description}.
-The experiment consisted of repeated thermal stimulation at six temperatures ($44.3, 45.3, 46.3, 47.3, 48.3$ and $49.3 \ \tccentigrade$) to the left forearm of 33 participants.
-After each stimuli, the amount of self-reported pain was recorded on a 200-point scale.
-Values above and below 100 represent high and low pain ratings, respectively.
+The experiment consisted of repeated thermal stimulation at six temperatures ($44.3, 45.3, 46.3, 47.3, 48.3$, and $49.3 \ \tccentigrade$) given to the left forearm of 33 participants.
+After each stimulus, self-reported pain was recorded on a 200-point scale, where values above and below 100 indicate high and low pain ratings, respectively.
 Pain scores were treated as our outcome of interest.
-Technical specifics on the acquisition, preprocessing, and analysis of the fMRI data can be found in \cite{lindquist2017}.
-In short, within-subject functional activation maps associated with each stimuli were estimated.
-These voxel-wise maps quantify the localized brain activation that arises due to the applied stimulus.
-The maps were further averaged over the repeated trials at each of the six temperatures, leading to 6 maps per participant, and further spatially averaged across 489 distinct brain regions.
-This produces a design matrix with 489 predictors, corresponding to the average temperature-specific brain activity in a specific brain region for each of the 33 participants, and 198 pain score responses.
+Technical specifics on fMRI data acquisition, preprocessing, and analysis are given in \cite{lindquist2017}.
+In short, within-subject voxel-wise functional activation maps were estimated for each stimulus.
+The maps were then averaged across trials at each temperature, yielding six maps per subject, and further spatially averaged across 489 brain regions.
+This gives a design matrix with 489 predictors, corresponding to the average temperature-specific brain activity in a specific brain region for each participant, and 198 pain score responses.

 \emph{\bf Method}.
-The dataset is investigated using both high-dimensional linear \eqref{linearmodel} and logistic \eqref{logistic} regression models.
-Under \eqref{logistic}, a binary response vector of the pain rating is obtained by assigning ratings below 100 to be 0 and those above 100 to be 1.
-This particular threshold corresponds to where the participants consider the stimuli to be painful.
-Moreover, under \eqref{linearmodel}, the DF(LASSO) and MIP, and the revised ClusMIP procedure applied to the LASSO, SLASSO, SCAD and MCP are considered.
-On the other hand, under \eqref{logistic}, only the DF(LASSO) and the revised ClusMIP applied to the LASSO, SCAD and MCP are included.
+The dataset is analyzed by both linear and logistic regression models.
+For the linear model, we include DF(LASSO), MIP and the revised ClusMIP (containing ten approximation options) applied to LASSO, SLASSO, SCAD and MCP.
+For the logistic regression model, binary responses are defined by coding pain ratings below 100 as 0 and above 100 as 1, and DF(LASSO) and the revised ClusMIP applied to LASSO, SCAD and MCP are considered.